-They also taste amazing, stimulate childhood nostalgia, and can be prepped ahead of time for convenience.
-Bonus tip: frozen PB & J’s are lifechanging, probably better than sex.
+They also taste amazing and can be prepped with a protein shake ahead of time for convenience.
+Bonus tip: frozen PB & J’s are life-changing, probably better than sex.

 Every 3 ounces pack about 17 grams of protein, 2 grams of muscle enhancing omega-3s, and loads of key nutrients like B-vitamins.

 Salmon also contain a key antioxidant astaxanthin which have anti-inflammatory and health/skin enhancing effects.
 Salmon is arguably a superfood if such thing exists.
 Fattier cuts can help boost caloric intake as well.